simonmichael/hledger_site/src/simplefin.md

 Ideally your banks would run their own simplefin servers, but in practice you'll be using [SimpleFIN's server](https://beta-bridge.simplefin.org).
-You authenticate directly with your banks, operations are read only, SimpleFIN sees only encrypted data by default (you can optionally grant temporary access for diagnosing problems).
+You authenticate directly with your banks, operations are read only, SimpleFIN apparently sees only encrypted data (you can optionally grant temporary unencrypted access for diagnosing problems).

 SimpleFIN works well as an import source for hledger.
 An example workflow: